maximilianvoss/musicsync/plugins/output/toniebox/README.md

         "plugin": "toniebox",
         "config": {
-            "username": "<TONIEBOX USER>",          // username for the login "password": "<TONIEBOX PASSWORD>"       // password for the login }
+            "username": "<TONIEBOX USER>",          // username for the login "password": "<TONIEBOX PASSWORD>",      // password for the login "threshold": 2000                       // threshold on how much longer/shorter a track can be before re-upload }
 ]
 ```